truptikirve26/MNISTImageClassification/README.md

 # MNISTImageClassification
-Classified an image using a large dataset from MNIST.
-Used SGD classifier, RandomForest technique. used performance evaluation techniques like Precision/Recalll and ROC to evaluate the performance of the model.
+Classified handwritten digit images using a large dataset from MNIST.
+Used SGD classifier, RandomForest technique to develop models Performed Performance evaluation techniques like Precision/Recalll and ROC to evaluate the performance of the model.